yizhang2016/emc/README.md

 # emc

-To run the server, execute the following command from inside the top directory:
+To run the server, execute the following command from inside the top directory (Django should be installed):

 $ python manage.py runserver